Castle Hill - East

 Castle Hill - East has recorded approximately three residential properties granted approval annually.
 Between FY21 and FY25, 16 homes were approved, with none yet approved in FY26.

-The population has declined recently, but housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.
-New properties are constructed at an average expected cost of $186,000, below regional norms, offering more affordable housing options for purchasers.
-Compared to Greater Sydney, Castle Hill - East has significantly less development activity, being 94.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties, reflecting the area's maturity and possible planning constraints.
-Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average value of $168,000, below regional norms, offering more affordable housing options.
+Compared to Greater Sydney, Castle Hill - East has significantly less development activity, 94.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+This is also below national averages, suggesting possible planning constraints.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional suburban character focused on family homes.

-New construction favours detached housing more than current patterns suggest, indicating ongoing robust demand for family homes.
-Castle Hill - East shows a mature, established area with around 4040 people per approval.
-Population forecasts indicate an increase of 511 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+At around 4040 people per approval, Castle Hill - East shows a mature, established area with a forecasted population increase of 512 residents by 2041.
+If current development rates continue, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development